How To Shop and Pay Safely Online

 Beware Of Coupon Redirects

 Settling for a few discounts while shopping is not much of a bad idea.
-It’s only normal to search for store coupons which can either help you save a few bucks or buy more for less.
+It’s only normal to search for store coupons which can either help you save a few bucks or enable you buy more for less.
 There are a lot of websites created solely for publishing coupons.

-While it’s okay to use coupons, I advise that you avoid clicking on links that takes you directly to your point of purchase especially if you are not logged in.
+While it’s okay to use coupons, I advise that you avoid clicking on links that take you directly to your point of purchase especially if you are not logged in.
 Scammers can easily steal your information in this manner.
 If you must click on a discount link, kindly register and login to the target shop first before taking any step.

 Once a discount link redirects you to a login or payment page, understand that no coupon is worth your private information and financial safety.
 Close the tab and move on unless you can verify that you’re truly in the right store.
 You may have been redirected to a phishing site by a fraudster!
 To defraud and steal information, scammers often redirect victims to a phishing site that’s often very similar to the real site.